Hockeyland: Reception

 David Ehrlich, IndieWire's Chief Film Critic, calls the film "raw and brutally absorbing...and as fresh as a newly Zamboni-ed sheet of ice."
 ESPNs Greg Wyshinski describes the film as "a fascinating look at Minnesota High School Hockey."
 Alex Mitchell of the New York Post expounds the film "captures a way of life like no other" Bruce Miller, film critic for the Sioux City Journal, praises the film as "one of those documentaries that sets the bar for others."
 MSP Magazine writer Steve Marsh says "Hockeyland transcends its genre: this is more than a hockey movie, this is drama."

+Box office

+Dirstributed by Greenwich Entertainment, the film opened as the #1 documentary for the week of September 9th, 2022.